Jurors in Jackson trial see video on propofol use

 "If you have to walk even a few feet and the patient is not getting oxygen, it's a few feet too far," said Shafer, a professor at Columbia University who helped set the U.S. standards for propofol dosage.

-The video was produced at a university medical centre in Canada as a training lesson.
+The video was produced at a university medical center in Canada as a training lesson.

 Shafer testified that propofol was an "outstanding drug" when used in the correct circumstances.